3. PRODUCTION CIRCUITS / ECONOMY

 Here, too, the aforementioned “energy tax” will help to automatically minimize transport routes in the transition phase.

 3i.)
-Economy is based on community
+Economy is based on fraternity and cooperation

 Our economic systems are based on old theories that we find in today’s neoliberal theories aiming to maximize profits as the only goal.
 However, studies show that after reaching a certain threshold of prosperity, human happiness decouples this exponential curve of pursuit of profit, and decreases.
 The staggering numbers of people with depression, burnout and suicide are evidence of this.